How to Write SOPs for Your Virtual Assistant: Templates + Examples (2026)

 After the first month, your VA should be creating SOPs for every new task they learn.
 At VA MASTERS, we make this part of our task delegation approach.
 The rule is simple: if you do a task more than twice, it needs an SOP.

-"At VA MASTERS, we've found that the most successful VA placements happen when clients invest time in creating detailed SOPs before their VA starts.
+"The most successful VA placements happen when clients invest time in creating detailed SOPs before their VA starts.
 It's the single highest-ROI activity in the entire onboarding process." — VA MASTERS Recruitment Team

 The 7-Step Process to Write an Effective VA SOP